smart-on-fhir/health-cards/FAQ/patient-onboarding.md

 <img src="./reference_smart_health_card_pdf_vaccine.png" width="700" alt="SMART Health Card example" />

 Your information might be in more than one barcode, and all barcodes must be scanned to share all of your COVID-19 information.
 If you allow your barcodes to be scanned, you are sharing the information in your SMART Health Card.
 If you tear up your paper barcode, the information is destroyed.
+Your doctor's office may be able to issue a new SMART Health Card to you.

 You might also have access to your SMART Health Card barcodes through a website or an app on your phone.
 You can choose to print these barcodes yourself or let someone scan the barcode right from your personal device.
 By allowing a person to scan your barcode, you are sharing information about you and your COVID-19 status.